ipar2022/Credit_Risk_Analysis/README.md

 - 	Summary
 - 	The easy ensemble offered the highest score provided the highest recall and accuracy score.
 	The data is more accurate.
+- 	Out of the two modules Resampling and Ensemble I would recommend Easy ensemble.